-Eagle River-Chugiak Park and Recreational Service Area (ERCPRSA) was established for parks and recreational services and capital improvements within the service area.
-The maximum attainable mill rate for the service area shall not exceed 1.00 mill in any calendar year (AMC 27.30.090).
+Eagle River-Chugiak Park and Recreational Service Area (ERCPRSA) was established for parks and recreational services within the service area.
+The maximum attainable mill rate for the service area shall not exceed 1.00 mill in any calendar year.
+No more than .70 mill shall be for parks and recreation services and no more than .30 mill shall be for capital improvements (AMC 27.30.090).
 The service area is included Municipal Tax Districts 10, 22, 30, 46, 47, 50, 51, and 58.

-The net cost total on the fund summary presented on the following page offset by represents the tax cost for the ERCPRSA, based on the 2020 Approved budget.
-It includes \$103,864 of revenues associated with the fund that are not considered program revenues, such as Penalties & Interest (P&I) on Delinquent Taxes, Auto Tax, Contributions from Other Funds and Cash Pools Short-term Interest.
+The net cost total on the fund summary presented on the following page offset by represents the tax cost for the ERCPRSA, based on the 2019 Approved budget.
+It includes \$95,694 of revenues associated with the fund that are not considered program revenues, such as P&I on Delinquent Taxes, Auto Tax, Contributions from Other Funds and Cash Pools Short-term Interest.